 Patricia Urquiola joined the Mutina team in 2008.
-She designed numerous collections, including Déchirer, Bas-Relief, Azulej, Tierras, Déchirer XL, Cover and Celosia.
+She designed numerous collections, including Déchirer, Bas-Relief, Azulej, Tierras, Déchirer XL, Celosia, El Lobo, Mater, Chamotte and Jali.

 She studied architecture at the Technical University of Madrid and the Polytechnic University of Milan, where she graduated in 1989 and Achille Castiglioni oversaw her graduate thesis.
 In the early years of her career, she was assistant lecturer to Achille Castiglioni, she collaborated with Vico Magistretti and was Head of Design at Lissoni Associati.